 Trans-IP is a Dutch web hosting firm that offers shared hosting, virtual private servers, and other services.

 We built transip-php to allow PHP developers to easily use the TransIP API and automate processes related to their hosting and domains.
 After using it ourselves, we were pleased to see it receive over 5K downloads since its release in 2013.

 Jsmin-php, based on Douglas Crockford’s jsmin, eliminates unneeded whitespace from PHP scripts.
 In over 10 years of existence, it has been used in hundreds of applications and has over 2.5 million downloads❗.
 However, LinkORB is no longer maintaining it as more modern packages with active maintenance, such as mrclay’s jsmin-php have since been released.

-buckaroo an API client for the Buckaroo package, a plugin with several payment methods, based on the Buckaroo Package Explorer (BPE) version 3.0.
+buckaroo, an API client for the Buckaroo package, is a plugin with several payment methods based on the Buckaroo Package Explorer (BPE) version 3.0.
 With over 93K downloads since 2013, our buckaroo library found ample uptake in a variety of applications.

 Thank you so much for taking this trip down memory lane with us!
-LinkORB's dedication to open-source and the PHP community has been unwavering since 2013.
-As we reflect on how much has changed since then, we are proud to have contributed to the evolution of PHP, and we are committed to continuing to do so.
+LinkORB’s dedication to open source and the PHP community has been unwavering since 2013.
+As we reflect on how much has changed since then, we are proud to have contributed to the evolution of PHP and are committed to continuing to do so.